-Sabre, Amadeus, and Travelport stand as a never-changing monoliths in the travel technology ecosystem.
-Although there are dozens of GDSs in the world, these three own over 90 percent of the market and keep expanding their distribution reach with growing numbers of agreements with airlines and hotel room sellers.
+Sabre, Amadeus, and Travelport stand as a never-changing monolith in the travel technology ecosystem.
+Although there are dozens of GDSs in the world, these three own over 90 percent of the market and keep expanding their distribution reach with a growing number of agreements with airlines and hotel room sellers.

 Airline reservation systems

 Similar to hotel CRSs, airline reservation systems store information about a carrier’s inventory, fares, schedules, PNRs, e-tickets, etc. Many airlines use CRSs provided by a GDS (Amadeus Altea, Navitaire, SabreSonic), but there are popular independent providers, too, including SITA Horizon, Radixx, Kiu, and more.

 There are global connectivity solutions that provide technical or specific flight data.
 For example, Cirium and OAG provide flight scheduling information, ATPCO and Skyscanner provide fares, and SITA is useful for airport, baggage, and boarding data.

 Also called MRO (maintenance, repair, and operations) solutions, software for airlines includes a wide range of services from scheduling and load control to crew management and maintenance documentation.
 These products come both from big aviation companies, such as Airbus’ Navblue and Lufthansa Systems, but also from specialized providers such as IBS Software, AMS, and Coforge.

 Consolidators are aviation’s bedbanks, serving as middlemen of flight distribution.
 Providing bargain prices for resellers, they have been relevant for decades.
 Most of them, including Picasso, Centrav, GTT Global, and more exist since the 1980s, though the undisputed leader in North America is Mondee Group.

 Business travel and expense management